sudeff/Leetcode-practices/README.md

 # Leetcode-exercises
-This repo contains my step-by-step solutions to algorithm and data structure problems from [LeetCode](https://leetcode.com/),
+This repo contains my step by step solutions to problems from [LeetCode](https://leetcode.com/),

 Each folder in this repo corresponds to a single LeetCode problem, and includes:
 -Organized documentation with `README.md` files for each exercise